 5. Burns

-Burns are a serious risk in 18-wheeler accidents, particularly when fires or explosions occur.
+Burns are a devastating possibility in 18-wheeler accidents, particularly when fires, explosions, or hazardous materials are involved.

 6. Lacerations and cuts